-Primary clarifiers remove a large percentage of incoming waste solids, which are byproducts of waste from homes and businesses, and pass the remaining solids to the secondary treatment system, consisting of aeration basins, (where the biological process takes place), and secondary clarifiers.
-Finally, we disinfect the clarified effluent, which is cleaned wastewater, using Ultraviolet disinfection before it is released into the Willamette River.
+Primary clarifiers remove a large percentage of incoming waste solids, from homes and businesses, and pass the remaining solids to the secondary treatment system, consisting of aeration basins (where the biological process takes place) and secondary clarifiers.
+Finally, we disinfect the clarified effluent, which is cleaned wastewater, using ultraviolet disinfection before it is releasing cleansed wastewater into the Willamette River.

 In 2020, the Kellogg Creek facility received a Peak Performance Silver Standard Award from the National Association of Clean Water Agencies (NACWA) for excellence in plant operations and permit compliance.

 The National Association of Counties (NACo) presented WES with a 2021 Achievement Award for its Kellogg Creek Water Resource Recovery Facility Improvements Project in the category of County Resiliency: Infrastructure, Energy & Sustainability.

 The upgrades position the Kellogg facility to deliver reliable, cost-effective treatment for the region for decades to come.